 Zuken’s E3.series is Becoming the Tool of Choice for Motorsport

-M-Sport race team is latest to adopt Zuken tool for electrical design
+M-Sport race team adopts Zuken’s E3.series for electrical design

 2 November 2016 – Munich, Germany & Westford, MA, USA – Over the past year Zuken has seen a significant increase in the uptake of its E3.series electrical design tool within the motorsport sector.
 OEMs and suppliers, such as harness manufacturers, are citing a ripple effect that is causing companies to consider adopting E3.series based on word-of-mouth recommendations about the tool’s flexibility, ease of adoption and increased productivity.